Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_DescriptionT.md

 - Eikthyr: Black Forest objects and creatures
 - The Elder: Swamp objects and creatures
-- Bonemass: Mountain and Ocean objects and creatures
+- Bonemass: Mountain and Ocean objects and creatures (ocean halted by Bonemass by default)
 - Moder: Plains objects and creatures
 - Yagluth: Mistlands objects and creatures
 - The Queen: Ashlands objects and creatures